 Since inception, the Company's activities have consisted primarily of performing research and development to advance its product candidates.
 The Company is still in the development phase and has not been marketing any developed products to date.
-Since inception, the Company has incurred losses, including a net loss of approximately \$2.2 million for the three-month period ended September 30, 2024.
-As of September 30, 2024, the Company had an accumulated deficit of \$67.6 million.
+Since inception, the Company has incurred losses, including a net loss of approximately \$6.3 million for the nine-month period ended March 31, 2025.
+As of March 31, 2025, the Company had an accumulated deficit of \$1.7 million.
 The Company expects to continue to generate operating losses.
+In December 2024, the Company entered into a securities purchase agreement which resulted in net proceeds of approximately \$14.9 million.
+Refer to Note 7 for further discussion.

-The Company expects that its cash and cash equivalents, along with available funding under the Loan and Security Agreement ("LSA"), will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance date of the financial statements.
+The Company expects that its cash and cash equivalents, along with available funding under the Loan Agreement (see Note 10), will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance date of the financial statements.